 Graduate.
 The Graduate College awards the master's degree to candidates who have successfully completed graduate programs offered in this college.
-Four degrees are offered: the NAAB-accredited professional degree Master of Architecture (M.Arch.), the PAB-accredited professional degree Master of Environmental Planning (M.E.P.), the Master of Science (M.S.) degree with a major in Building Design, and the Master of Science in Design (M.S.D.) degree with majors in Industrial Design and Interior Design.
+Five degrees are offered:

+- 1. National Architectural Accrediting Board (NAAB)-accredited professional degree Master of Architecture (M.Arch.); - Planning Accreditation Board (PAB)-accredited professional degree Master of Environmental Planning (M.E.P.); - Master of Science (M.S.) degree with a major in Environmental Resources; - 4.
+Master of Science (M.S.) degree with a major in Building Design; and - Master of Science in Design (M.S.D.) degree with majors in Industrial Design and Interior Design.